 - the paper can be transferred to JMIR Res Protoc, as formative/pilot/feasibility studies do not require registration

 - "If the purpose is to examine the effect only on the providers rather than patients (for example, provider knowledge or attitudes), then registration is not necessary" (ICMJE).
 JMIR journals also recognize students or other volunteer subjects as a valid exception, although when in doubt, authors should err on the side of caution and register the trial prospectively

-- if a protocol has been published (or submitted to JMIR Res Protoc) before enrolment, then we may also waive the trial registration mandate, because publication of the protocol meets all of the purposes listed above (see also Why should I publish my protocol or grant proposal?)
+- if a protocol has been published (or submitted to JMIR Res Protoc) before enrolment, then we may also waive the trial registration mandate, because publication of the protocol meets all of the purposes listed above regarding transparency and prevention of "outcome creep" (see also Why should I publish my protocol or grant proposal?)

 - in some cases we may accept letters from the IRB/REB confirming that the protocol/design of the submitted study is identical with what the IRB/REB assessed when providing approval before the trial started.